PiotrMackowski/PiotrMackowski/README.md

 # Hi, I'm Piotr 👋🏻

 ## **I am passionate about cloud security**
-- 💼 I work as a Cloud Engineer focussing on the security of Azure.
+- 💼 I work as a Cloud Engineer focusing on the security of Azure.
 - 🚀 I am currently exploring AWS and GCP security concepts.
 - 🤝🏻 I am always eager to connect with other experts, please feel free to reach out to me for a chat.
 - 🛡  I am a member of the Microsoft Security Connection Program.